The Clothworkers' Foundation

 - Projects creating significant change to delivery, reach, or sustainability

-- Grassroots, community-led organizations
+- Grassroots, community-led organisations

 What They Don't Fund

-- Second-tier/infrastructure organizations
+- Second-tier/infrastructure organisations

 - Hospices and NHS charities

-- Grantmaking organizations
+- Grantmaking organisations

 - Most schools, colleges, and universities (except special schools for students with disabilities)